USS Oak Hill (LSD-51): Operational history

 On 4 July 2011 the vessel participated in Independence Day activities in Boston with USS Constitution, through public tours, ceremonial guard, and training.
 From October to December that year, the ship traveled to South America to take part in the multi-national amphibious exercise, Southern Partnership Station 2011 and Anti-Trafficking operations and seized over 4 tons of cocaine.
-Upon Oakhill's arrival home the first same sex "first kiss" in the navy took place.

 In May 2014, Oak Hill was designated the flagship for New York Fleet Week at Pier 92 in Manhattan.
 In September, the ship was designated the flagship for the "Star Spangled Celebration" (bicentennial celebration of the War of 1812) at Inner Harbor, Baltimore, Maryland.
 In October the ship participated in Operation Bold Alligator 2014.

 From May to September 2015 Oak Hill completed pre-deployment certification operations with the Kearsarge ARG.
 From October 2015 to May 2016 the ship deployed with Arlington and Kearsarge as part of the Kearsarge ARG to 6th Fleet and 5th Fleet areas of responsibility in support of Operation Freedom's Sentinel.

 In June 2016 the ship completed surge deployment to 4th Fleet area of responsibility in support of the Panama Canal Expansion Ceremony.
 In August 2016 Oak Hill made a guest ship visit to Rockland, Maine in support of Annual Rockland Main Lobster Festival.

 Oak Hill was deployed to the Texas coastline to assist with recovery from Hurricane Harvey.
 When Hurricane Irma threatened the US Virgin Islands and Puerto Rico, it was sent along with Kearsarge to assist there instead, and was then on station in Puerto Rico to assist with recovery from Hurricane Maria.

 In December 2020 the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2025.

 Coat of arms

 Shield

 The dark blue and gold represent the U.S. Navy.
-The eagle's head, derived from the Coat of Arms of the Monroe family, represents both the heritage of the home Oak Hill for which the ship is named, and also the United States.
+The eagle's head, derived from the coat of arms of the Monroe family, represents both the heritage of the home Oak Hill for which the ship is named, and also the United States.
 The compass rose symbolizes navigation and a world-wide scope of operations.
 The anchor represents the trials and tribulations in the life of a sailor.
 A fouled anchor is the worst enemy.
 Gold stands for excellence, red for courage and sacrifice, and white for integrity.